Blog -

 Here are some of the specific reasons why Gravity SMTP makes a great option for integrating your site with SendGrid:

-• More features on the way – the Gravity SMTP team is already working on a bunch of new features, which you can see on the public product roadmap.
-You can also vote on which features you’d like to see added, which lets you play a role in shaping the future of Gravity SMTP.
+• More features on the way – The Gravity SMTP team is already working on a bunch of new features.
+To have your say on new features or integrations, head on over to our feature request page – play a role in shaping the future of Gravity SMTP.

 As we mentioned above, Gravity SMTP supports multiple email sending services.